AliGhorashiCMT/Coherent-Perfect-Absorption/cylinders/README.md

 **cpa surface conductivity .ipynb**:  Calculates, from closed form solutions (see https://hackmd.io/@aligho/BkyC6e3agg), the conductivity required for CPA and calculates the bandwidth for graphene.

+**Multilayered cylinders.ipynb**: Verifies that our closed form solutions for CPA for cylinders are consistent with a multilayer approach in which the dielectric function of the mantle layer is thickness dependent: $\varepsilon(\omega)=1+i\sigma(\omega)/(\varepsilon_0\omega d)$.
+In addition, we find the wavelengths and radii corresponding to CPA for a silica-metal multilayer.
+We find that for Cesium one can get CPA even when the radius of the inner silica core goes to zero.

 **utils.py**: Scattering coefficients relevant to CPA for cylinders (see https://hackmd.io/@aligho/B1Gs5Cz2el).